 Brooks Men’s Glycerin 23 Neutral Running Shoe

-Cons:- May be too soft for runners needing stability
+Cons:- May feel too soft and lack stability for some runners

 - Higher price point due to premium features